edri2or-commits/project-38/docs/context/operating_rules.md

 8. ❌ Deploy to PROD before DEV validation
 9. ❌ Use Drive as SSOT (repo is truth now)
 10. ❌ Assume facts not in documentation
+11. ❌ Use "Gate N" without namespace (use "NAMESPACE-Gate-N")